 We currently serve 19 meals per week and have three meal plans for you to choose from to best meet your needs.
+A designated number of meal transfers is available for use in Benny's each week.

-19 Meals/week Plan + \$50 Flex dollars/semester: This meal plan gives you access to all meals available throughout the week in the dining room with an additional \$50 per semester for Benedict's Café or the Main Dining Room.

-14 Meals/week Plan + \$100 Flex dollars/semester: This meal plan includes 14 meals per week with \$100 per semester for Benedict's Café or the Main Dining Room.

-10 Meals/week Plan + \$200 Flex dollars/semester: This meal plan includes 10 meals per week with \$200 per semester for Benedict's Café or the Main Dining Room.
+- 19 Meals/week Plan + \$50 Dining dollars/semester: This meal plan gives you access to all meals available throughout the week in the dining room with an additional \$50 per semester for Benedict's Café or the Main Dining Room. - 14 Meals/week Plan + \$100 Dining dollars/semester: This meal plan includes 14 meals per week with \$100 per semester for Benedict's Café or the Main Dining Room. - 10 Meals/week Plan + \$200 Dining dollars/semester: This meal plan includes 10 meals per week with \$200 per semester for Benedict's Café or the Main Dining Room.